 Author’s personal note:

 In 2005 I launched a journey of encouragement, love, kindness, and hospitality…sharing the “Gifts of Aloha” is still my tagline.
 I began designing and creating permanent leis, each labeled with a message of encouragement.
-In 2017 I will return to that quest.
+One day I will return to that quest.
 All in God’s timing!
 Check back or follow so you are notified when I post pictures of them and perhaps I will be inspired to post some how-to videos!

 Be sure and check out this great YouTube Video entitled, “Making a Maile Lei”, by user harley anna.
 The tutorial well done and music is wonderful: